-Ferguson is a multi-national trade distributor of plumbing and heating products and supplier of building materials, headquartered in the UK.
+Ferguson plc is a value-added distributor of plumbing and heating products to professional contractors, headquartered in the UK.
 Our strategy is to drive profitable growth in our businesses and therefore deliver sustainable returns for our shareholders.
 Our approach to tax supports this strategy.

 Ferguson is committed to high standards of corporate governance, transparency and responsibility.
 We pay tax in all of the countries in which we operate in accordance with local laws and international guidelines.
 How much we pay is dependent on the tax rules of those countries and the performance of our business there.

 In addition to corporate income taxes, our tax contributions include employment taxes, social security, VAT (and other sales based taxes such as sales and use tax), taxes on ownership and use of property, customs duties, excise duties and environmental taxes.
 Our wider contribution to the economic activity in the countries in which we operate includes capital investment, job creation, sourcing from local suppliers and development of skills in the workforce.

 Tax is a business expense which needs to be managed like any other, and we manage and report our tax affairs in accordance with international best practice guidelines such as International Accounting Standards and the Organisation for Economic Cooperation and Development (‘OECD’) Guidelines.
 Our Code of Conduct sets the standard for what is expected of everyone conducting business on behalf of Ferguson.
 It is essential that Ferguson maintains its reputation for integrity and that everyone in the group acts honestly, fairly and with transparency.
 This Tax Strategy follows its principles.

 Ferguson pays tax in accordance with all relevant laws and regulations in all the countries in which we operate whilst adhering to the following key principles.

 1. Transactions undertaken by Ferguson are executed in full compliance with local law and international and OECD guidelines.